 Women managers tend to leave when their company starts signalling that it will be harder for them to grow – like in Aditi and Shruti's case.
 The McKinsey 'Women in Workplace Report 2022' report corroborates this.

 "Women leaders are just as ambitious as men, but at many companies, they face headwinds that signal it will be harder to advance.
-They’re more likely to experience belittling microaggressions, such as having their judgment questioned or being mistaken for someone more junior."
+They’re more likely to experience belittling microaggressions, such as having their judgement questioned or being mistaken for someone more junior."

 Flexibility, Hybrid Work Are Major Priorities